LucGeritz/Tempie/readme.md

 [/if]
 ````

-In the condition the brackets are optional.
+In the condition, the part before `->`, the brackets are optional.
+The next example would result in the same output.

 ````html
 [if]